 - Possess a master’s degree or higher in a relevant field (or demonstrate extensive comparable experience including relevant certificate programs);

 - Have substantial experience in the profession (typically four to five years);

 - Have continued their professional development through conferences, workshops, webinars, and institutes;

 - Demonstrate professional commitment through membership and leadership in relevant associations;

 - Contribute to the profession through mentoring, speaking engagements, articles, and volunteer commitments;

-- Have conducted evaluative visits to a minimum of 30 appropriate educational institutions in the last three years;
+- Have conducted evaluative visits to a minimum of 30 appropriate educational institutions in the last five years;

 - Pass a rigorous board-certified assessment;

 - Pledge adherence to the AICEP Principles of Good Practice.

 To retain the credential, the CEP must be recertified